mirfanmcs/AI-Samples/Natural-Language/Translate-Text/readme.md

 - Python 3.8 or higher
 - Azure subscription with access to Azure AI Foundry
-- An Azure AI Language Service
+- An Azure AI Translate Service

 ## Setup Instructions